 What is the Statement of Comprehensive Income?

-A statement of comprehensive income contains two main things: the net income and other comprehensive income (OCI).
+The statement of comprehensive income is a financial statement that summarizes both standard net income and other comprehensive income (OCI).
 The net income is the result obtained by preparing an income statement.
-On the other hand, OCI consists of all the other items that are excluded from the income statement.
+Whereas, other comprehensive income consists of all unrealized gains and losses on assets that are not reflected in the income statement.
+It is a more robust document that often is used by large corporations with investments in multiple countries.

 One of the most important components of the statement of comprehensive income is the income statement.
-It is used to provide a summary of all the sources of revenue and expenses, including payable taxes and interest charges.
-Ideally, the aim of preparing an income statement is to find a company’s net income.
+It summarizes all the sources of revenue and expenses, including taxes and interest charges.

 - Gains or losses from pension and other retirement programs